daniel-1789/rpg-pendragon/recaps/05_Romance_Period.md

 | Lilith | | 4| 7 | 11 |11|
 | Matilda | | 5| 7 | 5 |6|

+## Year 534 - Chapter LIII - A Song of Rabbits and Wine

+The Kingdom was a peace.
+King Arthur indicated that it was time for knights to engage in the court of romance were they not otherwise engaged in adventure.

+However, there was a problem.
+King Louis Merovingian had blocked the transport of wine from Italy and other lands through France to Britain.
+An opportunity for adventure!
+Sir Gawain gladly joined with the knights of Robert on this grand adventure.

+Traveling to Paris, a city many of them had participated in conquering some years ago, they were admitted to the court of the king.
+He agreed he would reopen trade for at least five years were they to rid him of a beast that had plagued the land of Caerbannog.

+Traveling down a canyon, they found bones and armor of many warriors who had made the same attempt.
+A small rabbit appeared to be the beast, though it was an enchanted hare.
+It nearly killed Gawain in a single blow and leapt from Matilda to Lilith to Axel to Elidir and back again.
+In a bloody battle they eventually dispatched the fell beast, treated their injuries (and Gawain's), and severed the rabbits four feet to take as charms.

+Returning to Britain with a supply of wine, they joined Arthur's court at a great tournament.
+Still recovering from their grievous injuries, they were content to watch this tournament.
+The melee saw Sir Mordred victorious, though he fought like a wild man possessed of a great demon - hurling his helmet at one foe to batter him senseless.
+Even Sir Lancelot seemed to avoid him...

 [image-1]:	./maps/pendragon_player.png